Car Accident FAQs

-- Call Jed Dietrich, Esq. and his team of Buffalo, New York car accident lawyers and paralegals at the Dietrich Law Firm P.C. at 716-839-3939 for the help that you need after a car accident in Buffalo, New York; Rochester, New York; Niagara Falls, New York and throughout New York State.
+- Call Jed Dietrich, Esq. and his team of Buffalo, New York car accident lawyers at the Dietrich Law Firm P.C. at 716-839-3939 for the help that you need after a car accident in Buffalo, New York; Rochester, New York; Niagara Falls, New York and throughout New York State.
 Our team will work diligently to attempt to obtain the compensation that you deserve for the injuries that you suffered because of someone else's negligence.

 New York State is a No-Fault state.
 This means that although the driver of the vehicle that you were in may not have caused the accident, the No-Fault insurance policy held by the owner of that car, SUV, or truck will primarily be responsible for paying your medical bills and lost wages.
 This generally includes coverage for $50,000 in accident-related medical bills, lost wage payments, and other necessary expenses, such as household help or mileage expenses.